 That’s all we know for, in just two short verses and one simple matter-of -act statement found in Matthew 13, we’re told simply that this merchant was compelled to search, gifted enough to know what to seek, and led to find a single pearl of great value.
 Upon it’s discovery, and recognizing it’s tremendous worth, he sold everything and bought it.

 Like other parables from Jesus, this one is ripe with meaning.
 In the context of the discussion, Jesus has been instructing his disciples on Kingdom matters: value, redemption, growth, purpose and perspective.
 He’s teaching them what’s important to God and therefore what should be important to them… and those of us who follow.
-While ultimately, we know this parable is about the nature of God, Jesus explains, it’s for our benefit too:
+While ultimately, we know this parable is about Christ THE merchant) Jesus explains, the behaviors modeled are for our benefit too:

-- God wants us to know the secrets of the kingdom of heaven.
+- God wants us to know HIM and the secrets of the kingdom of heaven.

 - He desires that we should know His nature and have His image marked upon our souls.